spinspire/pocketbase-sveltekit-starter/pb/README.md

 There are two flavors of the backend:

-1. standard release downloaded from https://github.com/pocketbase/pocketbase/releases.
-This one is a good start, but most real-world applications would require more (see next).
+1. Standard release downloaded from https://github.com/pocketbase/pocketbase/releases.
+It even allows [extending with JavaScript](https://pocketbase.io/docs/js-overview/).
+This one is a good start, but if you want full control see next.
-2. custom compiled (`go build`), possibly with my customizations and perhaps yours too.
+2. Custom compiled (`go build`), possibly with my customizations and perhaps yours too.

 Out of the box, the project assumes #2 (custom compiled with my customizations).